hannorein/rebound/README.md

   `integrator_sei.c`
   `collisions_sweep.c`

-  This problem uses shearing sheet boundary conditions.
+  This is yet another shearing sheet example, it uses a GRAPE to calculate gravity.
+Note that you need to have a physical GRAPE card installed in your computer to run this simulation.
 Particle properties resemble those found in Saturn's rings.